 It is illegal and prohibited to take desert tortoises out of the wild and keep them as pets.
 When you visit, you may notice that Dandelion has a sticker on her shell which is proof of our special permit to keep and care for her.

-Conservation tip: You can help tortoises and other desert species by protecting desert habitats and not disturbing or picking up wild animals when you visit.
+Conservation tip: You can help tortoises and other desert species by protecting desert habitats and not disturbing or picking up wild animals when you visit and staying on designated walking paths.